spieljs/spiel-server/READMEAPI.md

 About the Roads Api see [in Roads docs](https://github.com/Dashron/roads#index)

 ### AuthConnection
-If you use spiel-connect you can send the head `authconnection` with the token of permission array as value and Spiel Server only will response with the method that match with the permission sent.
+If you use Spiel Connect you can send the head `authconnection` with the token of permission array as value and Spiel Server only will response with the method that match with the permission sent.
 Example: